 Protests erupted after a fatal police shooting of Keith Lamont Scott on Tuesday; officials say he was armed Protesters were heard yelling ‘Black lives matter’ and ‘Hands up, don’t shoot’ on Tuesday.

 1. It wasn’t in the “hood” but in downtown.
 I believe this was also true of the Albuquerque contretemps within the past year, but usually they burn down their own stuff, their own weave.

 Black riots, like the one in Milwaukee last month following a black cop shooting a black criminal, aren’t good for Hillary either.
 But the long hot summer of 2016 is finally cooling off as autumn begins.
-The BLM leadership and the media presumably have been notified to go easy on the outrage over any incidents of cops shooting blacks, like the latest in Tulsa, until after the election.Still, the kind of blacks who might riot don’t read The New York Times and think the BLM top leadership are a bunch of careerist weirdos playing at being black.
-Thus, stoking black rage isn’t something that can necessarily be shut down when it’s tactically inconvenient for the Democrats.
+The BLM leadership and the media presumably have been notified to go easy on the outrage over any incidents of cops shooting blacks, like the latest in Tulsa, until after the election.Well, the Long Hot Summer of 2016 didn’t end fast enough for Hillary.

 Damn Global Warming.